-Current functional assessments do not allow a reliable assessment of small airways, a major site of disease in COPD.
+Current functional assessments do not allow a reliable assessment of small airways, which are a major site of disease in COPD.
 Single-breath washout (SBW) tests are feasible and reproducible methods for evaluating small airway disease.
 Their relevance in COPD remains unknown.

 We performed a cross-sectional study in 65 patients with moderate to severe COPD.
-Phase III slope of N2 (SIIIN2) and double tracer gas (SIIIDTG) SBW tests were used as a measure of ventilation inhomogeneity.
+Phase III slope of nitrogen (SIIIN2) and double tracer gas (SIIIDTG) SBW tests were used as a measure of ventilation inhomogeneity.
 The association of both markers with established physiological and clinical features of COPD was assessed.

 SIIIN2 and SIIIDTG, two fast and clinically applicable measures of small airway disease, reflect different physiological and clinical aspects of COPD, largely independent of spirometry.

 ISRCTN99586989, Ethics committee Beider Basel (approval number 295/07)